 If hockey is part of Canadian DNA, then backyard hockey is the force that fans the flames.

-Kelvington, Saskatchewan, is deep-frozen for up to 5 long wintery months.
+Kelvington, Saskatchewan, is deep-frozen for up to 5 long wintry months.
 It is also a tiny town, population 1,200, yet has produced at least three NHL players:

 Growing up in the shadow of three hockey superstars, it is easy to understand why - in Kelvington - every kid believes that reaching the big leagues is attainable.

 Andrew McLarty was one of those kids.
 Except, Andrew was also a very promising hockey player.
-The yearly backyard hockey rink could have had something to do with his skills where he used to play backyard hockey The backyard rink usually measured roughly 20 x 50, and came with hockey boards, lighting, the whole nine yards.
+The yearly backyard hockey rink where he used to play backyard hockey could have had something to do with his skills.
+The backyard rink usually measured roughly 20 x 50, and came with hockey boards, lighting, the whole nine yards.

 Andrew raced home every day after school, donned his gear and skated for hours every afternoon.
 Playmates were optional.
 A bucket of pucks and a net could entertain him for hours.
 A quick break for supper, and then he'd put in another 2+ hours of practice, or challenge his brothers to a game of backyard hockey.
 The pattern followed day after day, year after year.

 Backyard hockey wasn't the only factor in Andrew's growing hockey skills, of course.
 That's because Wendel Clark had a hockey school in Kelvington.
 Andrew McLarty attended that hockey school.

 At one point, the coaches conferred with young Andrew's dad.

 Years later, during Young Canada Week, Andrew captained his team to the Finals.
 They defeated every opponent, finally losing in the Finals.